microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 This table uses the high contrast theme color resource names you see in Windows Ease of Access.

 How to read this table:
-- <mark>YES</mark> - indicates that it is safe to assume this pair of colors will meet high contrast requirements, even in custom themes
+- <mark>YES</mark> - indicates that it is safe to assume this pair of colors will meet high contrast requirements, even in custom themes.
-- `YES*` - indicates that this specific pair of colors meets the high contrast requirements in both “HC White” and “HC Black” themes.
+- `YES*` - indicates that this specific pair of colors meets the high contrast requirements in both `High Contrast Black` and `High Contrast White` themes.
 - NO - indicates that you should never use this pair of colors as they do not meet high contrast requirements in `High Contrast Black` and `High Contrast White` themes.

 |                                 | Text             | Hyperlink        | Disabled Text    | Selected Text (Foreground) | Selected Text (Background) | Button Text (Foreground) | Button Text (Background) | Background       |